griffithlab/rnaseq_tutorial_wiki/Proposed-Improvements.md

 Add installation and running of RSeQC
 This could possible replace Samstat which never works very well

-### Add integrated assignment content to the wiki
-Get the integrated wiki from CBW and incorporate that here.

 ### Create a batch effect section
 We should add a section about batch effects.
 Both detecting the presence of batch effects as well as correcting for them during analysis.

-### Improve Cloud exercise
-Have students actually spin up their own instances using IAM accounts (with one set up per student before the course).
-They would then be provided with their IAM user name, the appropriate AWS account #, and a default password.
-This account would have limited permissions to start EC2 instances but not much else.

 ### Add documentation to detailed cloud tutorial to provide some better security practices
 For convenience the cloud instances have been set up with very permissive security.
 Some better practices should be documented.